R. Marie Griffith

 Religion, Gender, and American Politics

-Christians, Sex, and Politics: An American History (under contract with W.W.
-Norton & Company, for publication in 2013).
+Christians, Sex, and Politics: An American History (forthcoming).

-“Billy James Hargis and His Partners: Mobilizing a Christian Sexual Revolution,” under review.
+“Billy James Hargis and His Partners: Mobilizing a Christian Sexual Revolution.”

 - Religion and Politics in the Contemporary United States, co-edited with Melani McAlister (Baltimore: Johns Hopkins University Press, 2008).